Shaunna Thomas

 ()

-Kathy is the Growth and Member Experience Director at Ultraviolet.
+Kathy is the Managing Director of Growth and Member Experience at Ultraviolet.
 Prior to joining the team, she was Digital Strategies Director at the National Gay and Lesbian Task Force.
 While at the Task Force, Kathy grew and strengthened the organization’s online presence around issues including marriage equality, workplace discrimination, and access to healthcare.
 Kathy helped revolutionize online participation with the organization’s largest annual event, the National Conference on LGBT Equality: Creating Change by introducing livestreaming, developing a conference mobile app and facilitating more robust conversations on social media.
 Kathy previously managed online communications for Alliance for Justice, where she worked to engage progressives in the fight for a fair judiciary.
 She currently lives in Southern California where she loves to take advantage of the mountain biking, rock climbing, and hiking opportunities.

 Read the article